A "strategy" is simply a plan of action or a method designed to achieve an overall mission.

 More Details about Our Strategy

-- We are a congregation of followers/disciples of Jesus.
+- We are a congregation of followers and disciples of Jesus.
 We are families who want to grow to be more and more like Jesus.
-And we're not just interested in our own growth–we desire to invite people into our community and help them grow into disciples of Jesus, too.
+We're not just interested in our own growth–we desire to invite people into our community and help them grow into disciples of Jesus, too.
 Ultimately, we want to work together on the mission of God in our daily lives.

 - We recognize that we are part of Jesus' church.
-We also understand the benefit of identifying ourselves as a local congregation.
+We also understand the benefits of and responsibilities associated with identifying ourselves as a local congregation.
 This allows us to identify and agree to a common goal and common purpose for our community so we can have a greater impact for the Kingdom.
 Practically, we function as a "community of communities."
-We form ourselves into micro-communities of 2 to 3 families who gather regularly, disciple one another, and live on mission together.
+We form ourselves into fairly autonomous micro-communities of 2 to 4 families who gather regularly, disciple one another, and live on mission together.

 - Our micro-communities meet in homes weekly.
 We gather to eat a meal, celebrate Communion, worship, pray, and study together.
 In addition to the weekly gatherings, each micro-community engages with each other daily through texts, email, phone calls, social media, and even in-person (when schedules allow).
 Staying in constant contact is vital for authentic community to be developed, fostered, and grown.

-- Once a month, all of our micro-communities gather in one location.
+- Occasionally, all of our micro-communities gather in one location for what we call a "Celebration Gathering".
 We do this so that the entire community can meet, worship, and encourage one another.
-At these monthly gatherings, someone usually gives a short lesson from the Bible, someone else leads a few songs of praise and worship, and we spend time hearing from one another about things Father is doing and how our community is getting involved in the mission of God.
-These monthly gatherings are referred to as our Community Celebrations.
-Typically, these Community Celebrations are designed for Eikon House members only.
-While we always welcome non-members, these Community Celebrations are not intended to be an event where we "advertise" Jesus, attract new members, or replace the micro-community gatherings each week.
-People interested in learning more about Jesus and our community should first go to a micro-community gathering in the home of some of our congregation's members.
+At these gatherings, someone usually gives a short lesson from the Bible, someone else leads a few songs of praise and worship, and we spend time hearing from one another about things Father is doing and how our community is getting involved in the mission of God.
+Typically, the Celebration Gatherings are designed for Eikon House members only.
+While we always welcome non-members, these Celebration Gatherings are not intended to be an event where we "advertise" Jesus, attract new members, or replace the micro-community gatherings each week.
+People interested in learning more about Jesus and our community should first go to a micro-community gathering in the home of some of our congregation's members or attend one of our Connection Gatherings (see #5 below).